British Theatre Playhouse: Honorary advisors

-The British Theatre Playhouse also has five Honorary Advisors.
-The first one is Mr Steve Puckett OBE.
-Steve has been a board member of the Charities Aid Foundation - South East Asia and the Lien Aid Foundation, as well as an Advisory Board Member of Singapore Polytechnic and Director of Newcastle University International.
+The British Theatre Playhouse also has six Honorary Advisors.

+Steve Puckett has been a board member of the Charities Aid Foundation - South East Asia and the Lien Aid Foundation, as well as an Advisory Board Member of Singapore Polytechnic and Director of Newcastle University International.
 He is also the Founder of various companies including the Singapore-based Asia-wide energy consulting company Tri-Zen.
-Previously, he was the President of the British Chamber of Commerce in Singapore, the Chairman of the Institution of Chemical Engineers, and until the end of the 1990s he held senior executive positions at Exxon Mobil (Mobil Corporation).
+Previously, he was the President of the British Chamber of Commerce in Singapore, the Chairman of the Institution of Chemical Engineers, and until the end of the 1990s he held senior executive positions at ExxonMobil.

-The second one is Mr Stephen Mangham.
-Steven is one of the partners in Mangham Gaxiola McGarrybowen, which has been Singapore's biggest ever advertising agency start up.
-Prior to that, he used to be the Chairman of the Ogilvy Singapore Group.
+Stephen Mangham is one of the partners in Mangham Gaxiola McGarrybowen, which has been Singapore's biggest ever advertising agency start up.
+Prior to that, he used to be the chairman of the Ogilvy Singapore Group.
 Under Stephen's leadership, Ogilvy almost trebled their revenue and in less than six years they grew from 240 to 600 people.
-Stephen has graduated with a degree in law from Oxford University.
+Mangham has graduated with a degree in law from Oxford University.

-The third one is Sophie Brown, who trained as a Chartered Accountant with PwC in London in 1999 before working in the industry focusing on M&A and debt structuring.
+Sophie Brown trained as a Chartered Accountant with PwC in London in 1999 before working in the industry focusing on M&A and debt structuring.
 She has worked for private equity-owned, family-owned and FTSE 250 businesses and been Finance Director of several different companies.

-The fourth one is Damian Adams, a corporate lawyer and partner with the international law firm Watson Farley & Williams.
-Based in Singapore since early 2000, Damian has over two decades of experience in structuring, negotiating, managing and executing complex cross-border investments and transactions – from greenfield, early-stage and growth capital investments to joint ventures, mergers and acquisitions.
+Damian Adams is a corporate lawyer and partner with the international law firm Watson Farley & Williams.
+Based in Singapore since early 2000, Adams has over two decades of experience in structuring, negotiating, managing and executing complex cross-border investments and transactions – from greenfield, early-stage and growth capital investments to joint ventures, mergers and acquisitions.
 He advises venture capital fund managers, private equity and infrastructure investors and international organisations across various sectors, with a particular focus on advising founders, companies and investors on early and growth-stage financings.
-He has also been an active member of The British Chamber of Commerce in Singapore for more than 15 years, serving variously as a Business Group Chair, Secretary and currently as an elected board member and President of the British Chamber of Commerce.
+He has also been an active member of The British Chamber of Commerce in Singapore for more than 15 years, serving variously as a Business Group Chair, Secretary and as an elected board member and President of the British Chamber of Commerce.